schollz/miti/README.md

 ### Musical notation

-*saps* reads a `.saps` file, which is a high-level musical notation developed for *saps*.
+*s4* reads a `.s4` file, which is a high-level musical notation developed for *s4*.
 The musical notation is simple and powerful, allowing you to create patterns of notes that can be played on many instruments simultaneously.

 #### Basic pattern